 I hope she doesn’t stay in the damsel in distress role for too long when I start the third book.
 She’s supposed to be vital to this war against whatever this Authority is, but it sounds like the Magisterium.

-After I finished this book, I watched the opening theme to the HBO adaptation and now I see the Easter eggs: angel wings, windows of multiple worldsand the knife behind Mrs. Coulter.
+After I finished this book, I watched the opening theme to the HBO adaptation and now I see the Easter eggs: angel wings, windows of multiple worlds and the knife.

 R.I.P Lee Scoresby, burn in hell Lord Boreal.
 Well done sequel, well-written with many surprising turns in the deepening lore.